Hiking with a baby seems like a daunting activity for some, but it’s a unique way for your baby to discover the world and nature around us.

 You will probably drink more often since you’re carrying extra weight.
 Your baby will want to drink and you want to make sure you have enough for everyone.
 The chance to fill your bottle can be quite scarce in the mountains.

-If you think you might not have enough water, I’ll suggest you bring a lifestraw.
+If you think you might not have enough water, I’ll suggest you bring a lifestraw bottle to filter the streams you’ll find.

 13. Pack some food

 Baby will be hungry, and depending on baby’s age you might want to give him food.
-I’d suggest bringing some fruit and rice crackers.
+I’d suggest bringing some fruit and healthy crackers.
 It can be a good motivator.

 14. One spare set of baby clothes